Trees and Spirituality: Using Trees to Help Us Through Our Journey of Life

 My first job was in the forests of Tsitsikamma.
 I would take groups of school children into these forests and the first thing I would ask them to do was to pick a tree and hug it.
 With much giggling, the children would run around finding their "favorite" tree.
 It didn't take long for the children to quieten, as they hugged and connected with their tree.

 With teenagers, there would be much sniggering but I insisted.
 "Go and find a tree you like.
-Then hug it", I would instruct them, ignoring their upraised eyebrows.
-Trees weaved their magic, as I knew they would, and soon my group of teenagers would be silent as their melted into their tree.
+Then hug it", I would instruct them, ignoring their raised eyebrows.
+Trees weaved their magic, as I knew they would, and soon my group of teenagers would be silent as their melted into their trees.

 I learned to use trees to calm down hyperactive children, angry teenagers, and even skeptical adults.
 My niece, from a very young age, instinctively knew to climb the grand old tree that grew on our family farm whenever she was hurting, feeling sad, or mad.
 When life got tough on the ground, up she would scramble.
 And, we would often find her nestled deep into the branches of this tree.